trancenoid/GANs/README.md

 # GANs
-Repo for GAN related resources
+Repository for my Generative Adversarial Models related projects and some resources.